 Likewise, we don’t want to invest too much importance in Metrics.
 The Foldit base score is still our primary tool for judging solutions, although we know from lab experiments that some Metrics have informative thresholds.

 For example, we’ve seen that most successful binder designs tend to have a shape complementarity (SC) Metric > 0.60.
 However, it’s not clear that increasing SC beyond this threshold is helpful, and we certainly don’t want to sacrifice other design features (like a well-packed, hydrophobic core) for good SC.

 With this in mind, we’ll be starting with Metrics that award a flat bonus at a threshold value.
+[NOTE: We are also trying out metrics that award increasing bonuses UP TO a threshold].
 For example, we may award a set bonus for a binder with SC of at least 0.60, but you will not get a bigger bonus for increasing SC further than that.
 Once you find an initial solution that comfortably meets the threshold, we hope that you can turn off the Metric and only check it periodically while you optimize other features of your solution.

 Beyond that, we’re not sure about the best strategies for folding with Metrics!
 Scientists traditionally use them to weed out poor designs from big batches, but never spend time tweaking those designs to improve their Metrics.
 This is an experiment and we don’t know where it will lead.

 We’ll be counting on players for feedback about what works and what doesn’t.
 Please don’t hesitate to leave us feedback or suggestions, or to ask questions in the comments below!

 Devprev users can check out the new Metrics now in the [DEVPREV] LCB1 Binder with Metrics puzzle.( Posted by bkoep 91 885 | Thu, 10/01/2020 - 09:02 | 6 comments )